jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 > This command creates a new "solution" from the `AcmeAPI` toolkit, and returns its unique SOLUTIONID.

-To list all the solutions that have been created so far:
+You can list all the solutions that have been created so far, with this command:

 `automate run list-solutions`